Cabin Descriptions - Kodiak Area

 you arrive on the island, no visitor services are available.

 Each of the four public use cabins in Shuyak Island State Park are located just up from the water's edge in a dense old growth Sitka spruce forest.
 All cabins are also located inside protected saltwater bays.
-The cabins are identically built from cedar "Pan Abode" kits and each measures 12' x 20'.
-Each cabin site includes a wood shed, outhouse and shower house.
-All cabins include four wooden sleeping platforms, foam pads, propane lights, a two burner propane cook stove and wood stove.
-Firewood is provided, but must be split; tools are provided.
-Each cabin contains a basic supply of cooking pots, pans and utensils for four to six people.
-Some people bring additional cooking gear.
+The cabins are identically built from cedar 'Pan Abode' kits and each measures 12' x 20'.
+Each cabin site includes a wood shed and outhouse.
+The wood shed is outfitted with wood and splitting tools.
+All cabins include four sleeping platforms, wood stove, a basic supply of cooking pots, pans, and utensils for four to six persons.
+Visitors should plan to bring any additional gear including a cookstove and lantern.

 There is a sink in each cabin; water must be hauled from a nearby creek in 5 gallon jugs, which are furnished.
 There is a fresh water source near each cabin; visitors are advised to purify the water before using it.